Program Specific Funding

-Upon return, please submit (electronically or in person) all original receipts to the Assistant Director of Graduate Programs in the IAS Graduate Office at email@example.com to initiate reimbursement.
+Upon return, please submit (electronically or in person) all original receipts to the Graduate Program Manager and Advisor in the IAS Graduate Office at email@example.com to initiate reimbursement.
 You will need to submit an expense form and scanned, eligible receipts.
 Once reviewed and approved by the IAS Grad Office it will proceed for approval and processing with the UWB Travel Office.
 Please allow up to 4 weeks for reimbursement.

 [Back to top]